Understanding Sin

 • Jesus condemned the Pharisees (Mark 7:9-12) for not taking care of their parents, and instead giving their money to the temple.
 Giving to ministry is usually not a sin.
 However, for these Pharisees, the value system they chose that motivated them to give to ministry (but abandon their parents), was their sin.

 • Paul acknowledged that eating meat sacrificed to idols was not a sin, even though some people were really bothered to do so because of their life experiences (1 Corinthians 8).
 However, if a person that was personally OK with the eating this meat knowingly did so in front of another for whom this was an issue, the liberated person would be sinning.
-This is because they would be motivated by selfishness ("I want my meat"), and not by God's value system of sacrificial love.
+This is because they would be motivated by selfishness ("I want my meat"), and not by the value system of god: sacrificial love.
 The eating or not eating was not the sin - the choice of the motivating value system was the sin.

 In both these cases the action without context was non-moral.
 However, in the context of motivation by immoral values the act became immoral.